JDAI-CV/FaceX-Zoo/README.md

 About the name:
 * "Face" - this repo is mainly for face recognition.
-* "X" - we also aim to provide something beyond face recognition, e.g. face paring, face lightning.
+* "X" - we also aim to provide something beyond face recognition, e.g. face parsing, face lightning.
 * "Zoo" - there include a lot of algorithms and models in this repo.
 ![image](data/images/arch.jpg)